Details Of Uber Harassment Settlement Released

 Fifty-six people are set to receive an average payout of nearly $34,000 because they filed specific claims of "incidents of discrimination, harassment, and/or hostile work environment and connecting their experiences to their race, national origin or gender," court documents state.

-The amount will be determined using a scoring process, which takes into account the nature of the reported harassment, who the offender is, whether there was a witness or other documentation, and the impact of the harassment on the victim.
+The amount will be determined using a scoring process, which takes into account the nature of the reported harassment, whom the offender is, whether there was a witness or other documentation and the impact of the harassment on the victim.

 A larger group of 483 people will be paid an average of nearly $11,000 because of other discrimination claims, according to the documents.
-The original lawsuit was filed by two Latina engineers, Roxana del Toro Lopez and Ana Medina, who say they were systematically discriminated against due to their gender and ethnic background.
+The original lawsuit was filed by two Latina engineers, Roxana del Toro Lopez and Ana Medina, who say they were systematically discriminated against because of their gender and ethnic background.

 Court filings say 487 class members were contacted about participating in the case.
-Nobody objected and two opted out.
+Nobody objected, and two opted out.
 The terms of the deal were reported Tuesday by Bloomberg.

 "We agree with the plaintiff's motion which states that 'the class has responded extremely favorably to the settlement' with amounts that are 'fair, reasonable, and adequate,' " Uber said in a statement to NPR.